brattner/Getting-and-Cleaning-Data-Week-4-Course-Project/CodeBook.md

 Data:

-•	The dataset includes the following text files:
+The dataset includes the following files:

--	activity_labels

--	features

--	features_info

--	README
 'README.txt'

 'features_info.txt': Shows information about the variables used on the feature vector.